muneebalichishti01/Volunteer-Schedular-Final-Proj-380/README.md

 - Incorporate GUI interaction with users

 # # Prerequisites:
-Before running the **main()** class code in **[Scheduling.java]**, please make sure that you have the following software and dependencies installed on your system:
+Before running the **main()** class code in **Scheduling.java**, please make sure that you have the following software and dependencies installed on your system:
 - Java Development Kit (JDK) [version number]
 - Any additional libraries or dependencies required by the project, if applicable

 # # Running the Code:
-To run the code, please follow the steps below:
+To run the program code, please follow the steps below:
-1. Open the ***Scheduling.java*** file in your preferred Java IDE
+1. Open the **Scheduling.java** file in your preferred Java IDE
-2. Run the **main()** class
+2. Run the **main()** method file by using the info down below in **"Using the Program"**
 3. Follow the on-screen prompts to interact with the program
 4. The program will output the schedule to the console

 # # Using the Program:
-1. to run our program you need to ensure the keys are right, changes to the keys can be done in Populating class in the create connection method
+1. To run the program, make sure the *keys* are right; changes to the keys can be done in **Populating()** class in the `createConnection()` method
-2. now to run the program make sure you are in in `ENSF380_Final_Project/JAVA` directory.
+2. Navigate to the directory:

+  `ENSF380_Final_Project/JAVA`

-3. run the following command in terminal to compile:
+3. Type the following command in terminal to *compile*:

   `javac -cp .;mysql-connector-java-8.0.23.jar edu/ucalgary/oop/main.java`

-4. now to run the program, write the following command in terminal:
+4. Finally, write the following command in terminal to *run the program*:

   `java -cp .;mysql-connector-java-8.0.23.jar edu.ucalgary.oop.main`

 # # Program Description:
 The program will prompt you to enter the following information:
 - The program will start with testing your already given schedule and it will give you an option to test your schedule
-- if there are changes to be made it will let you know that the changes are being made
+- If there are changes to be made, it will let you know that the changes are being made
-- if a backup volunteer is needed you need to approve for backup volunteer or make a new schedule in data base and re run the program
+- If a backup volunteer is needed, you need to approve for backup volunteer or make a new schedule in data base and re run the program
-- when the program is done making changes and call to backup volunteer it will print the schedule in terminal and exit.
+- When the program is done making changes and call to backup volunteer, it will print the schedule in terminal and exit

 # # Authors:
 > - Qazi Ali